microsoft/vscode-docs/docs/copilot/overview.md

 ### Code blocks

-Depending on your question, Copilot Chat may return source code in a code block.
+Depending on your question, Copilot Chat might return source code in a code block.

 ![A Copilot Chat code block with JSON to change the color of comments in VS Code](images/overview/copy-code-block.png)